John Sherwin Crosby

-John Sherwin Crosby (January 13, 1842 – February 24, 1914) was an American author and lecturer on civics and government.
+John Sherwin Crosby (January 13, 1842 – February 24, 1914) was an American tax reformer.

-History
+Early life and work

 He was born on 13 January 1842 in Freedom, Maine, to Sherwin Crosby and Nancy Jordan Clifford.

-Crosby was a single tax advocate, proponent of the Georgism and land value tax ideas of political economist Henry George and priest/social reformer Edward McGlynn, and active member of the Manhattan Single Tax Club.
+Crosby was a single tax advocate, proponent of the Georgism and land value tax ideas of Henry George and Edward McGlynn, and active member of the Manhattan Single Tax Club.
 He wrote The Orthocratic State: The Unchanging Principles of Civics and Government which was published in 1915 by Sturgis & Walton Company.

 Personal life

-He first married Abby Josephine Gardner (1842–1890).
-They had two children, John Sherwin Crosby and Louise Leonard Crosby.
+He married Abby Josephine Gardner on June 30, 1865, and they had two children: John Sherwin Crosby and Louise Leonard Crosby.
+Abby died on November 24, 1881.

-Nellie Fassett Crosby

-Sometime after Abby's 1890 death, Crosby married Nellie Fassett in New York City.
+Crosby remarried to Nellie Fassett in St. Louis on July 22, 1896.
 She was the founder and president of the Women's Democratic Club of New York City.
 It was the first permanent national political organization exclusively established by and for women.

-In 1918 she was named as the representative of New York State on the Woman's Advisory Committee of the Democratic National Committee.
+In 1918, she was named as the representative of New York State on the Woman's Advisory Committee of the Democratic National Committee.

 Death

-John Sherwin Crosby died on 24 February 1914.
+John Sherwin Crosby died at his home in New York City on February 24, 1914.